HOLMS-lib/HOLMS/README.md

 ### In T

-Our tactic `T_TAC` and its associated rule `T_RULE` still are the naive ones, but what we did in `k_completeness.ml` and in `gl_completeness.ml` demonstrate that in future works we will automatically prove theorems in the modal logic T.
+Our tactic `T_TAC` and its associated rule `T_RULE` still are the naive ones, but what we did in `k_completeness.ml` and in `gl_completeness.ml` demonstrates that in future works we will be able to automatically prove theorems in the modal logic T.

 ### In K4

-Our tactic `K4_TAC` and its associated rule `K4_RULE` still are the naive ones, but what we did in `k_completeness.ml` and in `gl_completeness.ml` demonstrate that in future works we will automatically prove theorems in the modal logic K4.
+Our tactic `K4_TAC` and its associated rule `K4_RULE` still are the naive ones, but what we did in `k_completeness.ml` and in `gl_completeness.ml` demonstrates that in future works we will be able to  automatically prove theorems in the modal logic K4.

 ### In GL